What Kids Can Learn Playing With Little Shop

 Negotiating and developing business skills

-By role-playing customers, cashiers, store managers and shelf packers, children come to understand the complex nature of how a business functions.
+By role-playing customers, cashiers, store managers and shelf packers, children come to understand the complex nature of how business functions.
 They can also develop their negotiating skills while playing along with other children.
 Read more on collaborative play

 Playing with Little Shop, in fact, gives children first-hand experience of supply and demand.
 They can allocate pretend prices to ‘purchases’ and take turns at the cash register.
 Plus, if one child has a Little Shop mini that another child wants, they can take turns playing with it or negotiate a swap.
+Little Shop is perfect for kids to play alone but also with other kids or family members!

 Practicing math with fun